Kong/docs.konghq.com/app/docs/enterprise/0.33-x/rbac/overview.md

 RBAC policies are of little use without enforcement.
-By default, RBAC policies are not enforced by Kong, meaning that the Admin API access is available without requiring any authorization.
-This allows new Kong clusters to be bootstrapped with the appropriate RBAC configuration.
-Once the appropriate RBAC relationships have been defined, enforcing authorization and role access requires only a single configuration change via the Kong config file.
+By default, RBAC policies are not enforced by Kong, meaning that the Admin API access is available without requiring any authorization; this allows bootstrapping new Kong clusters with the appropriate RBAC configuration.
+Once RBAC has been configured, enforcing authorization and role access requires only a single configuration change via the Kong config file.

 Previous to Kong Enterprise 0.33, Admin API RBAC was limited to "resources", which mapped to Admin API endpoints.
 Starting with Kong Enterprise 0.33, RBAC